stackhpc/s3-active-storage-prototype/README.md

 ## Concepts

 The S3 active storage proxy supports the application of reductions to S3 objects that contain numeric binary data.
-These reductions are specified by modifying the path that is used to access the object.
+These reductions are specified by making a HTTP post request to the active storage proxy service.

 The S3 active storage proxy does not attempt to infer the datatype - it must be told the datatype to use based on knowledge that the client already has about the S3 object.

 For example, if the original object has the following URL: